(I actually prefer the word weird but I guess they have similar meanings).

 A promise that you will only write content for blogs that have a readership that aligns with your ideal audience.

-Unlike I did with this post.
+Unlike I did with my post for TheAdminAssistant.

 The marketplace that I was marketing as part of this guest blogging campaign connects Entrepreneurs and Virtual Assistants, and we were targeting the Entrepreneur side with useful content so that they would potentially come over to our platform when they were looking for a Virtual Assistant.